Search features

 Mon, Wed, Fri: 9-9:50 AM @ M

 POLS 304.
 THE AMERICAN PRESIDENCY.
-A study of the major functions of the Presidency, with an emphasis on the Office?s historical development and its role in American national government.
-Fall semester only, three hours.
+A study of the major functions of the Presidency, with an emphasis on the Office’s historical development and its role in American national government.
+Three hours.

 POLS 335 A - TERRORISM & COUNTER-TERRORISM (2010-2011 Spring Semester)